nickschot/lux-unless/README.md

 ## Current options

--  `method` it could be an string or an array of strings.
-If the request method match the middleware will not run.
+-  `method` it could be a string or an array of strings.
+If the request method matches, the middleware will not run.
--  `path` it could be an string, a regexp or an array of any of those.
-It also could be an array of object which is url and methods key-pairs.
+-  `path` it could be a string, a regexp or an array of any of those.
+It also could be an array of objects which are url and methods key-pairs.
 If the request path or path and method match, the middleware will not run.
 Check [Examples](#examples) for usage.
--  `ext` it could be an string or an array of strings.
+-  `ext` it could be a string or an array of strings.
 If the request path ends with one of these extensions the middleware will not run.
 -  `custom` it must be a function that accepts `req` and returns `true` / `false`.
 If the function returns true for the given request, the middleware will not run.